browserengineering/book/book/animations.md

 animations that only require the draw step, like our example opacity animation, will now run super smoothly.

-Final note: the compositing data structures need to be cleared when changing tabs, so let's do that (factoring out a `clear_data` method to do it more cleanly now that there are several things to clear):
+One final note: the compositing data structures need to be cleared when changing tabs, so let's do that (factoring out a `clear_data` method to do it more cleanly now that there are several things to clear):